 How to Enable MFA Number Matching for All Azure Users

-One way to strengthen your organization's security posture is by enabling MFA number matching for all Azure users.
-In this guide, we'll show you how to set it up for Microsoft Authenticator.
+Enhance security by enabling MFA number matching for all Azure users.
+Learn how to set it up for Microsoft Authenticator.

 It is not unusual to think that all you need to do with an Azure MFA is set it up and be done.
 Azure MFAs are a great way to provide security for your data and apps without sacrificing simplicity.
 But MFA attacks have recently been on the rise, and a little extra protection for safeguarding your data can go a long way.